 An important aspect – and we also do this at 2 Checkout – is to conduct optimization projects together with clients in order to help them boost conversions and decrease churn, which both impact retention.
 However, it’s important to keep in mind that an eCommerce platform is still a third-party and it cannot go beyond certain limits.
 It can pave the way for building a sustainable retention strategy, but the ball goes into the company’s court since many of the optimization techniques I previously mentioned need to be implemented with the client’s help or at the very least need to be activated by the client.

-Certainly, I will share the results obtained by a client which is very dear to 2Checkout, namely 123FormBuilder, a SaaS-based form provider.
+Certainly, I will share the results obtained by a client who is very dear to 2Checkout, namely 123FormBuilder, a SaaS-based form provider.
 We were lucky enough to take part in their growth journey.

 While still a startup, they faced several challenges including lack of customization and integration capabilities which prevented them from improving automation and service speed.
 This led to high drop-out rates on renewals.
 After switching to 2Checkout, retention was significantly improved as renewal rates increased by 15 to 20%.
 These results have been generated by the capabilities provided by our platform, specifically the intelligent payment routing and the account updater services.